 Paul "the Bone Doctor" Scofield: Trombone, Harmonica, bass

 Paul was raised in Kansas City and Independence, Mo. and graduated from Van Horn High School.
 He attended McPherson College and played trombone in the concert band, small ensembles, and the Newton mid-Kansas orchestra.
 In the 80's he played trombone in the Kenny Royal Orchestra big band, the Lee's Summit Stage band, and was principal trombonist in the Independence Symphony for many years.
-In the 90's he has been a frequent musician within the Kansas City blues jam scene, where he plays trombone, harp, and bass.
+In the 90's he has been a frequent musician within the Kansas City jazz and blues jam scene, where he plays trombone, harp, and bass.
 It is at these jams where he made contact with the band.
 He has been with the band since the first three months.